No Pass, No Pay FAQs

 Notify email@example.com or firstname.lastname@example.org immediately.
 PNCB is able to stop a nurse from testing at a Prometric testing site, if the nurse is no longer eligible to take the CPN exam through your hospital.
 PNCB will offer the nurse the opportunity to personally pay for the exam if he or she wants to proceed.
 The interim activity report lists the names of nurses who have used your hospital code and have not tested.

 No. When she paid on her own, our database immediately began moving her forward in the testing process.
 To re-assign payment would require time-intensive adjustments for both PNCB and Prometric Testing Centers.
 There are two ways for her to manage this.
 She could withdraw from the exam and cancel any scheduled testing time with Prometric, then re-apply using the No Pass, No Pay charge code.
 Or she could proceed with testing and seek whatever regular reimbursement benefit your hospital may provide.
-However, all nurses who sit for the CPN exam during a hospital's 12-month agreement period will count toward the 10-nurse requirement, regardless of whether or not the code was applied.
 If you find that nurses are paying on their own and not using the benefit, we encourage you to talk with them about how communication about this benefit could be strengthened.

 No. While a nurse is entitled to use the charge code two times, it must be used during a 12-month agreement period.
 The nurse will not, of course, have to pay for the first exam, but any subsequent exam will have to adhere to usual payment terms and procedures, unless a new agreement is established.